chieffoley/public/_posts/2025-08-19-switzerland-day-3.md

 ![2](/images/2025-08-19-switzerland-day-3/switzerland-day-3-2.jpg)
 _&nbsp; <a href='{% link photo_info/pi-2025-08-19-switzerland-day-3-2.md %}'><i class='fa fa-info-circle' style='font-size: 0.73em;'></i></a>_

-Murren itself is a sort of Disney-fied version of a Swiss village.
+Murren itself is a sort of Disneyfied version of a Swiss village.
 We had to walk through the town for about 15 minutes to get from the train station to the cable car, and every building looks like a classic Swiss chalet, complete with zillions of flowers.

 <a href='javascript:void(0);' name='pic-3'></a>
 ![3](/images/2025-08-19-switzerland-day-3/switzerland-day-3-3.jpg)